Mini Cooper Insurance Rates

 Rates are averaged for all Mini Cooper models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Cheap Mini Cooper Insurance
+How to Find the Best Cheap Mini Cooper Insurance

-- Drivers can save up to $150 per year just by shopping early and online
+- Drivers can save approximately $150 per year just by shopping early and online

-- Increasing comprehensive and collision deductibles can save approximately $475 each year
+- Increasing comprehensive and collision deductibles can save around $475 each year

 Now that you are aware of how MINI Cooper rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.
 For example, the insurance cost of a 2015 MINI Cooper will be different than the price range of a 2008 MINI Cooper.